If you’re looking for an email service provider to power your blog, ConvertKit is probably top of mind.

-However, ConvertKit isn’t always the right choice depending on the type of business you run and how much email automation you need.
+However, ConvertKit isn’t always the right choice depending on your business type and how much email automation you need.
 Plus, ConvertKit’s pricing can be steep as your Email marketing scales.

 In my ConvertKit review, I’m covering the main features of this email marketing platform and how to ultimately decide if it’s right for your business.

 ConvertKit Pros & Cons

 - Free To Use — For under 1,000 emails ConvertKit is free to use.

 - Easy-To-Use — It is easy to get started and use ConvertKit and can master it quickly.

 - Plain-Text Emails — ConvertKit's emails can look exactly like a personal email, which helps in deliverability.

 - Email Deliverability — ConvertKit has some of the highest deliverability rates in the industry.

 - Costly — Can be much more expensive compared to other email marketing platforms.